-Section 154-No person shall be eligible for ordination until first having served at least two years in active ministry.
+Section 147-No person shall be eligible for ordination until first having served at least two years in active ministry.

-Section 155-The licentiate who has held his license at least three years and has successfully completed the required course of study, shall be eligible for ordination as a minister of the Gospel, unless the district council will have deemed it wise to have ordained before the expiration of the three year period.
+Section 148-The licentiate who has held his license at least three years and has successfully completed the required Course of Study, shall be eligible for ordination as a Minister of the Gospel, unless the District Council will have deemed it wise to have ordained before the expiration of the three year period.

-Section 156, ¶1-In considering the case of a candidate for ordination, the district conference shall hear: (1) the report of the examining board as to the candidate's religious experience and personal character (Section 102, ¶2); (2) the report of the educational board on his or her standing in the course of study (Section 104, ¶2); (3) the candidate's personal testimony; (4) any recommendation from the district council regarding him or her.
+Section 149, ¶1-In considering the case of a candidate for ordination, the District Assembly shall hear: (1) the report of the Examining Board as to the candidate's religious experience and personal character (Section 94, ¶2); (2) the report of the Educational Board on his or her standing in the Course of Study (Section 96, ¶2); (3) the candidate's personal testimony; (4) any recommendation from the District Council regarding him or her.

-M2-The report of the boards having been received by the conference, the said conference shall earnestly seek divine guidance, waiting upon God in prayer; then, if the conference so orders, it shall recommend the candidate for ordination to the district council, which shall appoint a body of at least five ministers, that by the laying on of hands and by prayer he may be set apart for the work whereunto God has called him (Section 109, ¶3).
+¶2-The report of the Boards having been received by the Assembly, the said Assembly shall earnestly seek divine guidance, waiting upon God in prayer; then, if the Assembly so orders, it shall recommend the candidate for ordination to the District Council, which shall appoint a body of at least five ministers, that by the laying on of hands and by prayer he may be set apart for the work whereunto God has called him (Section 101, ¶3).

-Section 157-Certificates of Ordination shall be issued and shall bear the signatures of at least five ordained ministers who have had part in the ordination (Section 109, ¶3; 199).
+Section 150-Certificates of Ordination shall be issued and shall bear the signatures of at least five ordained ministers who have had part in the ordination (Section 101, ¶3; 204).